 It’s inevitable that college students get stressed sometimes.
 However, this stress can be overbearing, and can push students to the breaking point.
 Naturally, it can be difficult to balance schoolwork, part-time jobs, internships and a social life.
 In any master’s degree program, there’s going to be a lot of work.
+The University of Arizona’s online Master of Public Health is no different.
 Finding proper ways to balance these tasks can be hard.
 So how can online MPH students keep their heads above ground?
 Consider these four tips on the best ways to alleviate stress.

 1. Step away from the stressor

 If you have a big test or project due tomorrow, you’re probably going to continually study or work on it until it’s done.
 However, this isn’t always the best move.
 While you may think that you’re getting a lot done by not moving at all, you’re actually wasting more time.
 When you try to study for long periods of time, they end up not focusing on what actually needs to be taken care of, or it takes longer to complete.
 But when people take small breaks from studying, they have an easier time remembering what they just looked over and have and breeze getting back into what they’re doing.
 You forget that taking breaks will help the mind relax.
 Focus on something else and regroup before coming back to the stressful task.

 If you find that you’re constantly getting stressed over the smallest little things, meditation might be the right answer for you.
 This practice allows the mind to drift off to some other place and lets the body relax and calm down.
 Research has proven that this process actually lowers heart rate and blood pressure levels.
 People who meditate are often much more grounded and level-headed than those who don’t seek out relaxing activities.
 There are several different types of meditation to try, so find out which one works for you by trying out a few of them.